Lucky few Bills fans eager to cheer on team from stands

 “I think we consider ourselves very lucky and blessed to be here today,” said Hammond, a 10-year season-ticket holder from Rochester.
 “I got to live through the ’90s and the great run we had there, and (Landon) has literally waited his whole life for this moment.”

-The Bills made their third playoff appearance in four years, which followed a 17-year postseason drought which stood as the longest active streak in North America’s four major professional sports.
+The Bills are making their third playoff appearance in four years, which followed a 17-year postseason drought which stood as the longest active streak in North America’s four major professional sports.

 Buffalo’s previous home playoff game was a 30-27 loss to Jacksonville on Dec.
 28, 1996, in what proved to be Bills Hall of Fame quarterback Jim Kelly’s final game.